 Texas Education Code, §31.028: Special Instructional Materials

 Texas Education Code, §31.028, governs the ordering and distribution of special instructional materials.

-Accommodations, Policies, Procedures, Resources, Training & Presentations related to Students with Disabilities taking STAAR, STAAR-A, STAAR L, STAAR Alternate 2, and TELPAS
+Accommodations, Policies, Procedures, Resources, Training, and Presentations related to Students with Disabilities taking STAAR, STAAR-A, STAAR L, STAAR Alternate 2, and TELPAS

-Accessible Books for Texas is a Benetech project funded by the Texas Education Agency that provides on-the-ground training and support to Texas public K-12 educators, parents, and students on AIM.
+Accessible Books for Texas is a Benetech project funded by the Texas Education Agency (TEA) that provides on-the-ground training and support to Texas public K-12 educators, parents, and students on accessible educational materials (AEM).

 Bookshare is an accessible online library which has over 500,000 titles available to individuals with print disabilities.
 Through an award from the U.S. Department of Education Office of Special Education Programs (OSEP), Bookshare offers free memberships to U.S. schools and qualifying U.S. students.